Deep Sky Stacker Tutorial

 If you haven’t already done so, download DeepSkyStacker for free.
 The version I currently use to stack and register my astrophotography images is DeepSkyStacker 5.1.0.

-I have used DeepSkyStacker to align, calibrate and integrate every deep-sky astrophotography image I have ever taken.
-It is well worth your time to learn how to use this free software successfully, as you will enjoy it for years to come.
+I have used DeepSkyStacker to align, calibrate, and integrate every deep-sky astrophotography image I have ever taken.
+Learning how to use this free software successfully is well worth your time, as you will enjoy it for years to come.

 Deep Sky Stacker